jbfavre/trafficserver/doc/developer-guide/api/functions/TSAcceptor.en.rst

 :func:`TSAcceptorGet` returns :type:`TSAcceptor` object that created :arg:`sslp`.

-:func:`TSAcceptorGetbyID` returns the :type:`TSAcceptor` object identified by :arg:`id`. :type:`TSAcceptor` represents the acceptor object created by the server.
+:func:`TSAcceptorGetbyID` returns the :type:`TSAcceptor` object identified by :arg:`id`. :type:`TSAcceptor` represents the acceptor object created by the core traffic server.

 :func:`TSAcceptorIDGet` returns the Integer number that identifies :arg:`acceptor`.
 All the cloned :type:`TSAcceptor` objects will have the same identifying number.